GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 - Note that for resource creation operation, `entity` basically contains the same data supplied in the POST `payload`.
 In this case, `entity` has not originated from the database and has not been persisted either
 - For the case of modification, retrieval and removal, `entity` contains the data currently stored in the database for the resource in question
 - Since many values come from Java code, you can always do `getClass().getName()` to get an idea of what type of variables you are dealing with
-- To build custom error responses your can reuse some of the `getErrorResponse` of class [BaseScimWebService](https://github.com/GluuFederation/scim/blob/version_4.3.0/scim-rest/src/main/java/org/gluu/oxtrust/ws/rs/scim2/BaseScimWebService.java)
+- To build custom error responses your can reuse some of the `getErrorResponse` methods of class [BaseScimWebService](https://github.com/GluuFederation/scim/blob/version_4.3.0/scim-rest/src/main/java/org/gluu/oxtrust/ws/rs/scim2/BaseScimWebService.java)

 This method offers a high degree of flexibility.
 Perform careful testing of your code and account all potential scenarios.